Driver dispatcher performance

 A dispatcher does not make a call be inlined if any of the following conditions apply:

-Calls are not made inlined if the target dispatcher has the ALLOW_SYNC_CALLS option set.
+Calls are not made inlined if the target dispatcher has the ALLOW_SYNC_CALLS option set, but the sender dispatcher does not.
 This is to prevent blocking a non-blocking dispatcher in the same call stack.

 • The dispatcher is synchronized and is not idle.